john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What is the Mongoose Schema Study?
-Every database is going to need a schema, which represents the way that database is built.
+Every database document needs a schema, which represents the way that each and every part of a database is built.
 The mongoose schema study is an examination of how to create, export, design, and resolve the relationships between schemas using Mongoose and MongoDB.

 Here are some of the questions covered in this study: